-From inception through March 31, 2009, the Company primarily focused on the raising of capital.
-As of March 31, 2009, the Company acquired eleven technologies, TothTelescope, RiverPower, the Kalmar inventions (FireSAFE fire-proofing liquid; technology for utilizing communal waste as a concrete additive; technology for repairing potholes with the use of recycled plastics; technology for neutralizing red mud; biodegreadable deiing solution and PVC shielded electric cable recycling technology), Desalination technology, water and gasoline mixing technology for use in internal combustion engines and an equity interest in 'in4 Kft', a company formed to develop next generation semantic internet based search engine and content organizer applications.
+From inception through June 30, 2010, the Company primarily focused on the raising of capital.
+As of June 30, 2010, the Company manages eight technologies, RiverPower, the Kalmar inventions (FireSAFE fire-proofing liquid; technology for utilizing communal waste as a concrete additive; technology for repairing potholes with the use of recycled plastics; technology for neutralizing red mud; biodegreadable deiing solution and PVC shielded electric cable recycling technology), and an equity interest in 'in4 Kft', a company formed to develop next generation internet based semantic search and content organizer applications.
 All of these technologies are still in the development stage (see Note 4).